Photos by Michael Davis, Stadium Journey

 Year Opened: 2003 Capacity: 4,500

-Lupton Stadium is located on the TCU campus in Fort Worth, Texas, and is home to the Texas Christian University baseball program.
+Charlie and Marie Lupton Baseball Stadium at Williams-Reilly Field is located on the TCU campus in Fort Worth, Texas, and is home to the Texas Christian University baseball program.
 Lupton Stadium is named for Charlie and Marie Lupton in recognition of a $2 million gift from the Brown-Lupton Foundation, of which Charlie was a founder back in 1944.

-The playing surface at Lupton Stadium is Williams-Reilly Field, and is natural grass with dimensions of 330 feet down the lines, 385 feet to the power alleys, and 400 feet to center field.
-The double-decker stadium has a capacity of 4,500, and features a cantilevered roof that covers part of the stadium’s grandstands, which helps keep fans protected from the unpredictable Texas weather.
+The playing surface at Lupton Stadium is natural grass with dimensions of 330 feet down the lines, 385 feet to the power alleys, and 400 feet to center field.
+The double-decker stadium has a capacity of 4,500 and features a cantilevered roof that covers part of the stadium’s grandstands, which helps keep fans protected from the unpredictable Texas weather.

 Lupton Stadium is packed with enough food options that the concourse can’t hold all the food stands, so the TCU Grill, State Fair, and Bobby’s Fajitas are located outside the main concourse along the walkway.
-The TCU Grill serves a Philly cheesesteak sandwich or a chicken strip basket with fries for $7, while Italian sausage or loaded fries will cost a dollar less.
-The State Fair stand, meanwhile, offers funnel cake, corn dogs, fat free chills, and fresh squeezed lemonade for $5 each.
-But Bobby’s Fajitas is the place for Mexican food – the fajita quesadilla and fajita nachos will cost you $8, while regular fajitas, an order of three tamales, or a cheese quesadilla run $4 each.
+The TCU Grill serves burgers and chicken sandwiches for $8.50, while the State Fair stand offers funnel cake, corn dogs, fat free chills, and fresh squeezed lemonade for $5 each.
+However, Bobby’s Fajitas is the place for Mexican food – the fajita quesadilla and fajita nachos cost $12, regular fajitas tacos cost $5, and a meat and bean burrito or cheese quesadilla run $6 each.

-Inside the concourse on either side of the baselines, the stadium offers regular stadium fare of pulled pork sandwiches ($6) and pretzels ($5).
-There are also several menu choices for $4 including hot dogs, peanuts, fresh fruit cups, and sunflower seeds.
-Depending on the size, popcorn will cost either $3.50 or $6, regular nachos are $4.50, and candy is $3.50.
-There is also a Chick-fil-A stand inside the concourse that serves a chicken sandwich combo with chips and a cookie for $10, except on Sunday, as the company has a policy of being closed on Sunday is observed.
+Inside the concourse on either side of the baselines, the stadium offers your regular stadium fare of chopped beef sandwiches ($8) and hot dogs ($6).
+There are also several menu choices for $5 including pretzel, peanuts, fresh fruit cups, and sunflower seeds.
+Depending on the size popcorn will cost either $4.50 or $7, while regular nachos are $5.50 and candy is $4.

 Atmosphere 4

-Most of TCU’s baseball games during the season are held on the weekends, with a single game during the week.
+Most of TCU’s baseball games during the season are held on the weekends, with a single game during the week each season.

 The atmosphere at Lupton Stadium is always a great one, especially when the noise level reaches certain heights – one of those heights is when a visiting player has 2 strikes, or during other key game situations.
 It can become electrifying as fans stomp their feet on the metal underneath the bleachers or when the Horned Frogs score – the T-C-U chant can then be heard outside the stadium in the parking lots.
 Also, regardless of the final score, the TCU baseball team along with the Horned Frog fans sing the alma mater at the end of each game.